 Secondly, if you have at least one non-Apple device, Keychain access is off-limits to you.
 Third-party password managers work cross-platforms to have a macOS app and an Android device app with the same vaults.
 This makes it easy to pick up where you left off, even when switching devices with no loss for productivity.

 Finally, if you want, you can avoid your data being stored in the cloud altogether.
 Most password managers are completely fine with you self-hosting or accessing your data in offline mode.
 So, if you're looking for hackproof solutions, keeping your vault off the grid in an encrypted form might be one of the safest ways to protect your credentials.

-Is it safe to use a password manager on Mac?
+Is it safe to use a third-party password manager on Apple products?